osienka/NLP_Final_Project/README.md

 If you don't have your own images you can use this one to check if everything is working.
 Outside of this package are also added two other .ipynb files.
 The "The_model.ipynb" file contain code that I used to create model.h5.
+It should be considered just as a readible file just to get an idea how the model was done and what the metrics are.
-It also contains some evaluation of the model with graphs and comments.
+It contains the evaluation of the model with graphs and comments.
+It offers the option to predict your own data but it requiers some path changes so it is preferable to use the package for that purpose.
-Please use it as a colab or jupyter notebook.
+Please use it as a colab or jupyter notebook or just read it as it is in the repository.